-Electricity Repair category 2 Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+Electricity Repair category 2 Notes Aspects of the electrical installation are of a mixed age.
+Some sockets/fittings are of an older style.
+Thee consumer unit is encased in plastic and modern regulations recommend metal encasement.
+It is understood the outdoor sockets at the flower bed areas are not operational currently.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.